-Implementing bad credit strategies and exploring alternative financing options can help offset these costs; however, it is crucial to prepare for possible increased down payment requirements, private mortgage insurance (PMI) premiums, or lender fees.
+Implementing bad credit strategies and exploring alternative financing options can help offset these costs; however, preparing for increased down payment requirements, private mortgage insurance (PMI) premiums or lender fees is crucial.

 Additionally, some sellers may require proof of funds to ensure a smooth transaction process for both parties.